-Presented in Table 3 are the results for dynamic panel regressions, again with the natural logarithm of the liquidity-tax to fiscal-tax ratio $\ln(\tau/i)$ as the regressand.
-In all four regressions the parameters on the natural logarithm of the hidden economy share $\ln h$ are negative and statistically so.
-The dynamics are parameterized as first-order autoregressive in the error structure AR(1) and are estimated using the Prais-Winsten method to avoid loosing the first observation for each country.
-Though there is no pretense that the true dynamic structure can be estimated on such short runs of panel data, these dynamic regressions do accommodate first order autoregressive correlation in the error structure leading to more robust inference.
-To verify the robustness of these results to various functional forms, four alternative error parameterizations are specified.
-The regressions reported in columns 3.1 and 3.3 specify one auto-regressive parameter ρ on the error term to be common for all countries.
-The regressions reported in columns 3.2 and 3.4 allow the auto-regressive parameter ρ on the error term to be specific to each country.
-The regressions reported in columns 3.1 and 3.2 specify that the standard error for the disturbance (error) term is common for all countries.
-The regressions reported in columns 3.3 and 3.4 specify that the standard error for the disturbance (error) term is specific to each country.
-In the regressions no cross-country error covariances are allowed for, this is because in this unbalanced panel 1993 is the only year common to all countries.
-The cross-country Panel corrected standard error regressions, First-order auto-regressive errors AR(1) estimated by Prais-Winsten.
+to various functional forms, four alternative error parameterizations are specified.
+The regressions reported in columns 3.1 and 3.3 specify one autoregressive parameter ρ on the residual term to be common for all countries.
+The regressions reported in columns 3.2 and 3.4 allow the autoregressive parameter ρ on the residual term to be specific to each country.
+The regressions reported in columns 3.1 and 3.2 specify that the standard error for the disturbance term is common for all countries.
+The regressions reported in columns 3.3 and 3.4 specify that the standard error for the disturbance term is specific to each country.
+In the regressions, no cross-country error covariances are allowed for, this is because in this unbalanced panel 1993 is the only year common to all countries.
+The cross-country covariances would therefore be calculated only on the cross-section of residuals for 1993.